elieabudk/elieabudk/README.md

-# 👨‍💻 ¡Hola!
-Soy Elie Abud – Desarrollador Full Stack
+# 👨‍💻 Hello!
+I'm Elie Abud – Full Stack Developer

-Bienvenido a mi perfil de GitHub.
-Soy desarrollador Full Stack con experiencia en la creación de aplicaciones web modernas, escalables y seguras.
-Me apasiona convertir ideas en soluciones funcionales utilizando tecnologías actuales tanto en el backend como en el frontend.
+Welcome to my GitHub profile.
+I'm a full-stack developer with experience building modern, scalable, and secure web applications.
+I'm passionate about turning ideas into functional solutions using current technologies on both the backend and frontend.

 ---